Search Courses

 KPE409H1 - Sport, Physical Activity and Human Rights

 Participants in physical education, physical activity and sport enjoy all the rights of Canadian citizens under Canadian law, including the Charter of Rights and Freedoms and provincial and territorial human rights legislation.
 They also enjoy the protections of the international system of human rights established by the United Nations, to which the Canadian government is a signatory.
 Although many of those documents specifically mention rights related to sports, the promised rights are not always protected in practice as evidenced in, for example, far too many recent cases of athlete abuse.
-This course examines the concepts, legal protections and failings of human rights in Canadian and international sports, and explores ways in which they could be strengthened.
+This course examines the concepts, legal protections and failings of human rights in Canadian and international sports.
+We also explore ways in which recognition of those rights could be strengthened, and remedy may be found when those rights are violated.

 Prerequisite: KPE200H1